Last updated on November 28th, 2023.

 - Relaxation of the mind can alter gene expression, promoting physical and mental wellness.

-- Breathwork training and awareness are essential to samyama, the journey inward (inner limbs of yoga).
+- Breathwork courses online and awareness are essential to samyama, the journey inward (inner limbs of yoga).

 - Focus of breath helps yoga practitioners to reach pratyahara—sensory deprivation.